molstar/molstar/docs/v6-architecture.md

 | `io-ts` | MVS builder, plus any remaining direct importer until migrated |
 | `react-markdown`, `remark-gfm` | Plugin UI |

-Use peers for React/React DOM on UI packages, and optional peers for headless dependencies (`gl`, `canvas`, `pngjs`, `jpeg-js`) and optional cloud storage where used.
+Use peers for React/React DOM on UI packages.
+Keep injected headless modules (`gl`, `canvas`, `pngjs`, `jpeg-js`) optional for consumers of `@molstar/plugin-headless`, declaring optional peers where needed.
+The ready-to-run `@molstar/mvs-render-cli` declares its native rendering modules and codecs as direct dependencies and supplies them explicitly; browser plugin/MVS packages must not acquire them.
+Declare optional cloud storage where used.
 Do not add React to plugin or core.

 Types needed only to build a package belong in its dev dependencies.
 Types referenced by published declarations must be available to consumers through dependencies or declared peers.
 In particular, React does not install `@types/react`: UI packages need an explicit consumer-facing type dependency/peer policy, verified with a clean TypeScript consumer.